Core Rules of Play

 |---|---|---|

-| Leather | +4 | No Wizard spells or Dexterity Armor |
+| Leather | +4 | No Mage spells or Dexterity Armor. |

-| Chainmaille | +8 | No Wizard/Primalist spells or Dexterity Armor |
+| Chain Mail | +8 | No Mage or Primalist spells or Dexterity Armor. |

-| Plate | +12 | No spells; no Dexterity Armor |
+| Plate | +12 | No spells and no Dexterity Armor. |

 Materials Guidance

-| Leather | Real or faux soft leather allowed. |
+- Leather: Real or faux soft leather allowed.

-| Plate | Metal breastplate and high-quality foam/plastic lookalikes acceptable. |
+- Plate: Metal breastplate and high-quality foam or plastic lookalikes acceptable.